irenenev24/Winter_Warmer_Recipe_Collection/README.md

 All submit/login/delete buttons will trigger flash messages.

 ### Skeleton

 #### Wireframes
 * Nav bar featuring links to various areas in the site taken from MaterializeCss.com
 * Image carousel with a welcome paragraph about Winter Warmer Recipes and what the site aims to provide for users.
 * Footer with social media links, legal info.
+* Forms for adding/editing recipes and categories.
+* Forms for logging in and registering.

 ### Surface
 #### Typography